 In the fall of 2013 we began practicing at Micki Krebsbach Pool with a lot of dedicated high school athletes and a growing number of younger ones.
 By 2015 it was clear that joining AquaTex Swim Team would help the club grow.
 So in January 2016, AquaTex (AQTX) Waterpolo was formed.

 Round Rock’s first water polo program was the Central Texas Waterpolo Club, founded in 2013 by Coach James.
-Within that short period of time the club has produced multiple high school all-region and -state award winners, three collegiate varsity athletes, Lone Star League and USA Water Polo tournament champions, and hundreds of young athletes who will take their experience as a teammate to whatever comes next for them.
+Within that short period of time the club has produced multiple high school all-region and -state award winners, five collegiate varsity athletes, Lone Star League and USA Water Polo tournament champions, and hundreds of young athletes who will take their experience as a teammate to whatever comes next for them.

 Sometimes the best philosophy is the simple one.